jwt625/VoiceModeTranscript/docs/012-session_summary_implementation.md

 5. ✅ Backward compatibility maintained for existing sessions
 6. ✅ Error handling prevents system failures
 7. ✅ Performance impact is minimal

+## Implementation Status: ✅ COMPLETE

+All phases have been successfully implemented and tested:

+### ✅ Phase 1: Database Schema Updates
+- Added summary, keywords, and summary_generated_at columns to sessions table
+- Updated Session model with new fields and JSON handling
+- Added migration logic for existing databases

+### ✅ Phase 2: LLM Summary Processing
+- Created generate_session_summary() method in LLMProcessor
+- Implemented dedicated system prompt for summary generation
+- Added JSON parsing and error handling

+### ✅ Phase 3: Session Service Integration
+- Integrated summary generation into stop recording workflow
+- Added automatic processing of remaining raw transcripts
+- Implemented async summary generation to avoid blocking

+### ✅ Phase 4: UI Integration
+- Updated Database Inspector with Summary and Keywords columns
+- Added manual "Generate Summary" button
+- Implemented SSE event handlers for automatic summary notifications
+- Added CSS styling for summary display

+### ✅ Phase 5: Testing and Validation
+- Validated complete workflow from raw transcripts to summary
+- Confirmed database schema migration
+- Tested manual and automatic summary generation
+- Verified UI integration and event handling

+## How It Works

+### Automatic Summary Generation (Stop Recording)
+1. User clicks "Stop Recording" button
+2. System processes any remaining raw transcripts with LLM
+3. System collects all processed transcripts for the session
+4. LLM generates one-sentence summary and 5 keywords
+5. Summary and keywords are saved to database
+6. UI receives SSE event and shows notification
+7. Database Inspector automatically refreshes to show new summary

+### Manual Summary Generation
+1. User selects session in Database Inspector
+2. User clicks "Generate Summary" button
+3. System retrieves all processed transcripts for session
+4. LLM generates summary and keywords
+5. Results are saved and UI is updated

+### Summary Display
+- Session browser shows summaries in dedicated column
+- Keywords displayed as styled tags
+- Summaries are truncated with hover tooltips for full text
+- "No summary" indicator for sessions without summaries

+## Usage Instructions

+### For End Users
+1. **Automatic**: Simply record and stop - summaries are generated automatically
+2. **Manual**: Use "Generate Summary" button in Database Inspector for existing sessions
+3. **Viewing**: Check Database Inspector to see summaries and keywords for all sessions

+### For Developers
+- Summary generation uses existing LLM processor infrastructure
+- Database migrations handle existing sessions gracefully
+- SSE events provide real-time feedback to users
+- Error handling prevents system failures if LLM is unavailable

+## Technical Notes

+- Summaries are only generated if processed transcripts exist for the session
+- Raw transcripts must be processed by LLM first before summary generation
+- Summary generation runs asynchronously to avoid blocking the stop recording response
+- Keywords are stored as JSON arrays in the database
+- Backward compatibility maintained - existing sessions work without summaries